Animals That Live In Caves

 Caves have very well balanced and sensitive ecosystems which can be easily disturbed by outside influences.

-The animals that live in caves have adapted to the environment by developing characteristics and features that are well suited to cave conditions.
+The cave animals have adapted to the environment by developing characteristics and features that are well suited to cave conditions.

 Similar Posts